Remember to get approval from the Kansas chapter before launching any fundraising effort.

 For 50 cents, kids write messages to friends and teachers that are delivered during the day.
 Each message is accompanied by a piece of candy.
 Candy-grams work especially well around a holiday.

-To get started, have a parent or teacher contact Lisa Capps, Director of Development, at the Kansas chapter office at 316-838-9474, extension 203.
+To get started, have a parent or teacher contact Bethany Shirk, Communications and Community Relations Manager, at the Kansas chapter office at 316-838-9474, extension 1002.